zajo/appler/readme.md

 ![Apple I](images/Apple1.jpg)

 Notice the compact cassette player.
 Back in those days, when you booted up the computer, there was no software loaded on it.
-You either write the code every time you turn the power on, or else read it from a casette tape.
+You either write the code every time you turn the power on, or else read it from a cassette tape.

-Next was the Apple ][, which had a yellow-ish skin:
+Next was the Apple ][, which had a yellowish skin:

 ![IMKO2](images/IMKO2.jpg)